OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 Indicates that the address of the cell where the function is being evaluated should be provided.

-The last function parameter must be of type `CustomFunctions.Invocation` or a derived type.
+The last function parameter must be of type `CustomFunctions.Invocation` or a derived type to use `@requiresAddress`.
 When the function is called, the `address` property will contain the address.

 The following sample shows how to use the `invocation` parameter in combination with `@requiresAddress` to return the address of the cell that invoked your custom function.
 See [Invocation parameter](custom-functions-parameter-options.md#invocation-parameter) for more information.